 - a.
-Burn patients seen at an outside hospital should have the burn wounds evaluated prior to contacting the transfer center at MHH-TMC and speaking with the on-call burn surgeon. - b.
-The on-call attending burn surgeon will direct decisions regarding further wound care, whether the patient is being discharged home from the outside hospital or being transferred to MHH-TMC.
-In cases where the patient is being transferred to MHH-TMC, do not put any topical antimicrobial on the wound since this will need to be removed when the Burn team at MHH-TMC evaluates the patient - c.
+Burn patients seen at an outside hospital should have the burn wounds evaluated prior to contacting the transfer center at MHH-TMC and speaking with the Pediatric ER physician. - b.
+The Pediatric ER physician will direct decisions regarding further wound care, whether the patient is being discharged home from the outside hospital or being transferred to MHH-TMC.
+In cases where the patient is being transferred to MHH-TMC, do not put any topical antimicrobial on the wound since this will need to be removed when the patient is evaluated by the pediatric surgery team.

+- c.
 Do not apply saline soaked dressings or cold packs to any burn wounds because it can cause the depth of the burn to progress due to vasoconstriction of the blood vessels and/or lead to hypothermia in patients will larger burns. - d.
 Not all burn patients require IV fluids.
-Only burn patients with burns >20% TBSA (second and/or third degree) require IV fluids.

-- a.
-If IV fluids need to be started, start Lactated ringers or Plasmalyte at 2 mL/kg/%TBSA with half the estimated amount being given over the first eight hours and the second half given over the ensuing 16 hours. - b.
-Do not use the Parkland formula to determine fluid rate since it can lead to over-resuscitation. - c.
+Only burn patients with burns >20% TBSA (second and/or third degree) require IV fluids; however, if there are any concerns about hypovolemia, start the patient on maintenance IV fluids. - a.
+If IV fluids need to be started, start Lactated ringers or Plasmalyte at 2 mL/kg/%TBSA with half the estimated amount being given over the first eight hours and the second half given over the ensuing 16 hours. - i.
+For children > 13 y.o., treat with adult (2mL/kg/%TBSA) resuscitation protocols. - ii.
+For children < 13 y.o. and > 30 kg, start LR at 3 mL/kg/%TBSA with half the estimated amount being given over the first eight hours and the second half given over the ensuing 16 hours. - iii.
+For infants and young children (<30 kg), start LR at 3 mL/kg/%TBSA with half the estimated amount being given over the first eight hours and the second half given over the ensuing 16 hours.
+In addition, they will require maintenance fluids in the form of LR (> 10kg) or D5LR (<10 kg). - b.
+Do not use the Parkland formula to determine fluid rate since it can lead to overresuscitation. - c.
 Do not bolus burn patients for any reason, including hypotension, early on in resuscitation. - d.
 Place a foley in order to monitor urine output while awaiting transfer.
-Maintain urine output of 30-50 mL/hr. - e.
+Maintain urine output of 30-50 mL/hr for adults and children > 13 y.o.
+Children < 13 y.o. should have fluids titrated to maintain urine output of 1-2 mL/kg/hr. - e.
 Patients who suffer burns due to chemicals should have the burn wounds decontaminated with continuous body temperature water for at least 30 minutes prior to transfer. - f.
 Patients with electrical injuries should have an EKG checked to identify any arrhythmias prior to transfer.